HydroFrame-ML/hydrogen-emulator-1ts/README.md

 ## Before you start:
 - In order to run a training run you first need to generate a set of test data.
 You can do that using `notebooks/make_subset_domain*.ipynb`
+- `example_config.yaml`: Contains all of the settings needed for a run.
+These are the knobs that should be turned.
 - You will also need to adjust the `example.config.yaml` to reflect your local paths and run names.
     - **Note**: The`in_channels` should equal the total number of layers you are using from your parameter list + n_evaptrans (# of evaptrans layers being used) + 10 (#of layers in a perssure file).
 (For example, if your input parameter list is slopex, slopey and permeabilityx and you use all layers from these files and have 4 evaptrans layers  then the in_channels will be 1+1+10+4+10 = 26)